divinity-m/Crescendo/dev_logs.md

 I encountered a couple bugs while trying to make my code more readable.
 I wanted to change a structural aspect of my HTML, initually, every song div would have their own `<audio>` tag with its own unique attributes, I wanted to only have one `<audio>` tag that plays every song.
 I tried to implement this and quickly encountered an error.
 Whenever I would try to play new a song and pause & replace the previous one, this error message popped up.
 ` The play() request was interrupted by a call to pause(). ` I threw whatever I think of at my script but nothing fixed the error.
 I tried playing the song first then pausing the previous one.
 I tried seperating the pause and play into seperate functions.
-Then finally, I tried asking chatGPT what I could possibly be doing wrong.
+Then finally, I tried asking ChatGPT what I could possibly be doing wrong.

 The issue revolves around how `.pause()` is synchronous while `.play()` is asynchronous, causing it to have a slight delay with the overall process.
 With the way my code originally worked, I stored the `audio.play()` in a `promise` whenever I played a song.
 Whenever a song is paused, the `promise` is checked first before pausing.
 As a result, both the `.pause()` and `.play()` become asynchronous, and due to how I started using only a single audio element to handle all the songs, the `.pause()` and `.play()` fight over who does what, meanwhile the audio element has no clue whats going on, and everything just breaks.
 To fix this, I scrapped the `promise` entirely, ensuring that the previous song would pause before a new song played, a simple and straightforward fix.
-I dissapointed that I couldn't fix the issue with my own coding knowledge, but I learned something new in the process so I think it balances out.

 I began working on a kebab menu (the little 3 dots that open up a small menu) so users can add a specific song to a playlist or change the name of a song/playlist.
-I've never made anything like it before so I did a lot of research on youtube and also got some help from chatGPT to figure out the setup for the UI and pop-up logic.
+I've never made anything like it before so I did a lot of research on youtube and also got help from ChatGPT to figure out the setup for the UI and pop-up logic.
 This was definietly a lot less complex than I originally thought it was.
 So far, only the UI is set up, the logic for each button is still incomplete.

 Things Added:
  - UI improvements (scrolling)